mehmehmehlol/ruby-project-alt-guidelines-sfo01-seng-ft-082420/README1.md

 Type "bundle install" in the terminal to install all the gems required for this program.
-To use TTY::Prompt for the ClI write 'gem "tty-prompt"' in the gemfile and then type "bundle" in the terminal.
+To use TTY::Prompt for the ClI write 'gem "tty-prompt"' in the gemfile and then type "bundle" in the terminal. to use Awesome print in the program write 'gem "awesome_print" in the gemfile and then type "bundle install" in the terminal.

 ## Run our program